 - Keep the Outdoor Unit Clear: At the start of each cooling season, inspect the outdoor unit and clear away any leaves, dirt, or grass clippings that could obstruct airflow.

-- Schedule Professional Inspections: Consider an annual inspection with your local Bryant dealer A professional can check AC refrigerant levels, perform a deep cleaning of the coils, and ensure all components are functioning correctly.
+- Schedule Professional Inspections: Consider scheduling annual AC service with your local Bryant dealer A professional can check AC refrigerant levels, perform a deep cleaning of the coils, and ensure all components are functioning correctly.

 By following these tips on how to clean your outside AC unit and maintain your system, you can ensure a comfortable home all summer long.